 \subsubsection{Unconditional Molecule Generation}

-To evaluate the unconditional generative performance of $\HyF$, we perform an evaluation on the Guacamol distribution learning benchmark~\cite{brownGuacaMolBenchmarkingModels2019}.
-We use $\HyF$ scaled to 8.5M parameters and trained on GuacaMol dataset with $1.3$M molecules, together with pre-computed molecular descriptors~\cite{yang2019analyzing}, and investigate the impact of sampling temperature $\tau$.
+To evaluate the unconditional generative performance of $\HyF$, we perform an evaluation on the Guacamol distribution learning benchmark~\citep{brown2019guacamol}.
+We use $\HyF$ scaled to 8.5M parameters and trained on GuacaMol dataset with $1.3$M molecules, together with pre-computed molecular descriptors~\citep{yang2019analyzing}, and investigate the impact of sampling temperature $\tau$.
 For experimental details, see Appendix~\ref{appendix:molecule-generation-task}.

-We compare to state-of-the-art unconditional generative models; SMILES-based: VAE \cite{kingma2013auto}, LSTM \citep{gers2001lstm}, MolGPT \cite{bagal2022molgpt} and graph-based: JT-VAE \citep{jin2019junction}, MoLeR \citep{maziarz2022learning}, MAGNet \citep{hetzel2023magnet}, MiCaM \citep{geng2023novo}.
-We omit RT \cite{born2023regression} and GraphGPT \cite{gao2024graph} as they do not generate molecules unconditionally or provide results on the GuacaMol benchmark.
+We compare to state-of-the-art unconditional generative models; SMILES-based: VAE \citep{kingma2013auto}, LSTM \citep{gers2001lstm}, MolGPT \citep{bagal2022molgpt} and graph-based: JT-VAE \citep{jin2019junction}, MoLeR \citep{maziarz2022learning}, MAGNet \citep{hetzel2023magnet}, MiCaM \citep{geng2023novo}.
+We omit RT \citep{born2023regression} and GraphGPT \citep{gao2024graph} as they do not generate molecules unconditionally or provide results on the GuacaMol benchmark.

-$\HyF$, with top FCD and KL div.\ values, outperforms graph-based models, while achieving the highest validity among SMILES-based models.
-Across various sampling temperatures $\tau$, $\HyF$ consistently lies on the Pareto front, balancing distributional fidelity (FCD, KL div.), validity and uniqueness.
-Overall, SMILES-based models outperform those based on theoretically more informative graph representations in terms of FCD, at the expense of not always sampling~valid~molecules.
+$\HyF$, with top FCD and KL div.\ score values, outperforms graph-based models, while achieving the highest validity among SMILES-based models.
+Across various sampling temperatures $\tau$, $\HyF$ consistently lies on the Pareto front, balancing distributional fidelity (FCD Score, KL div.\ Score), validity and uniqueness.
+Overall, SMILES-based models outperform those based on theoretically more informative graph representations in terms of FCD Score, at the expense of not always sampling~valid~molecules.